Meatballs are something I would basically never order at a restaurant.

-Also, while typically meatballs go over pasta, I toasted some sourdough bread (PSA: the sourdough bread at Winco is pretty much the best bread on the face of the planet) and we just ate it with that, alongside a salad.
+While typically meatballs are served over pasta, in this case, I toasted some sourdough bread (PSA: the sourdough bread at Winco is pretty much the best bread on the face of the planet) and we just ate it with that.

 Baked Meatballs in Tomato Cream Sauce